Takuya-Mukai/jukit/README.md

 ## 🙏 Acknowledgements

 This plugin is heavily inspired by **[vim-jukit](https://github.com/luk400/vim-jukit)**.
-We are grateful for the following concepts and implementations that served as a reference:
+I am grateful for the following concepts and implementations that served as a reference:

 - **Architecture**: The core design of separating the Neovim frontend from a Python backend that manages the IPython kernel.
 - **Output Capture**: The technique of monkey-patching `sys.stdout` and `sys.stderr` to capture and redirect execution output back to Neovim.